xfiddyx/be-portfolio-project-help/README.md

 ## Task 1 - Create a Static Server

+Websites that consist of a few HTML pages without complex front-end interactions can be created easily using a static server.
+A static server is a server that serves up content that does not change over time because of client interaction.
+For example, a `GET` request to `http://www.my-website.com/about.html` will cause the server running at that address to look for a file called `about.html` in a directory specified by the person who set up the server.
+A good example of a static server is [nginx](https://docs.nginx.com/nginx/admin-guide/web-server/serving-static-content/) but we can achieve similar results using Node.

 - Create an [Express](https://expressjs.com/) server.

 - To allow your app to [serve up static files](https://expressjs.com/en/starter/static-files.html), use the `express.static` built-in middleware function in Express.